 Many people know when they are depressed.
 However, some people do not realise when they are depressed.
 They may know that they are not right and are not functioning well but don't know why.
-Some people think that they have a physical illness - for example, if they lose weight.
+Some people might think that they have a physical illness - for example, if they lose weight.
 However physical symptoms can be caused by depression.

 There is a set of symptoms that are associated with depression and help to clarify the diagnosis.
 These are:

 - Persistent sadness or low mood.
-This may be with or without weepiness.
+This may be with, or without, a tendency to cry.

 - Marked loss of interest or pleasure in activities, even for activities that you normally enjoy.